2040 Comprehensive Plan

 The 2040 Comprehensive Plan represents the Sumter community’s collective land use vision for the future.
 The Plan is the product of an 18-month public process.
 It is the policy document which guides where Sumter will develop, how it will develop, and what that development will look like.
 By definition, it is the deliberative design and development consensus of Sumter’s citizens, businesses, and elected decision makers.

 The Plan is mandated by South Carolina State Law: the Planning Enabling Legislation found in Chapter 29 of the South Carolina Code of Law.
 By law, Sumter must update its comprehensive plan every 10 years.

-The purpose of the 2030 Comprehensive Plan is to direct and guide growth in both the City of Sumter and Sumter County.
-As such, it is an aspirational expression of our vision through policy.
-The Plan is not a regulatory document and is not a book of law.
-Strict over-interpretive construction should be avoided in lieu of a broader spirit.
-The Plan – its map and policies – is not intended to be parcel specific and should not be applied so acutely.
+The purpose of the Sumter 2040 Comprehensive Plan is to direct and guide growth in both the City of Sumter and Sumter County.
+As such, it is aspirational expression of our vision through policy.
+The Plan is not a regulatory document nor is it a book of law.
+Strict over-interpretation should be avoided in lieu of a broader spirit.
+This Plan – its policies and maps – are not intended to be parcel specific and should not be applied so acutely.

 Future Land Use Maps

 Future Land Use Map — City (Adopted 12/3/19)

 Future Land Use Map — County (Adopted 12/10/19)

 Please send your comments or questions to the Planning Director at [email protected].

 - Economic Development Element